-Chocolate + Pancakes?
-Could life get any better?
-These delicious Chocolate Pancakes have the perfect balance of chocolate-y flavor and whole grains to keep your kiddos satisfied until lunchtime.
-For ages 9+ months, toddlers, kids, and adults alike!
+Chocolate + pancakes?
+Yes, please.
+These Healthy Chocolate Pancakes strike the perfect balance between rich, chocolatey flavor and whole-grain goodness to keep little bellies satisfied until lunchtime.
+Great for babies 9+ months, toddlers, big kids, and let’s be honest… adults too.

 Two blue and teal plates with a blue fork with chocolate pancakes with chocolate chips slice strawberries, yogurt with chocolate sauce, dip, and a white counter with a blue napkin.